AdaCore/spark2014/docs/ug/language_subset.rst

 Preconditions and Postconditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Preconditions and postconditions specify the contract of a subprogram in Ada 2012.
+Preconditions and postconditions are the most important annotations in
+|SPARK|.
+They specify the contract of a subprogram.
 For example:

 .. code-block:: ada
    :linenos: